For US Healthcare Professionals Only

 This is unknown, as long-term studies looking at variation in FeNO and its time course in relation to an exacerbation have not been performed.11

 Results from spirometry poorly correlate with FeNO since spirometry measures airway obstruction and FeNO measures airway inflammation.2,5 It is beneficial to measure inflammation because it will precede lung function changes and symptoms.12

 Generally, patients seen by asthma specialists should have a baseline FeNO measurement, particularly those who are not well controlled.
-Once treatment with ICS is started, FeNO should be monitored according to the patient’s symptoms while optimizing the ICS dose.
-In studies that showed a reduction in exacerbations, measuring FeNO every 2 to 4 months and titrating ICS until FeNO was in the low/normal range resulted in nearly 50% reduction in exacerbations when compared with protocols that used symptom-based treatments (ACQ) or usual care.2,5
+Once treatment with ICS is started, FeNO should be monitored according to the patient’s symptoms while optimising the ICS dose.
+In studies that showed a reduction in exacerbations, measuring FeNO every 2 to 4 months and titrating ICS until FeNO was in the low/normal range resulted in nearly 50% reduction in exacerbations when compared with protocols that used symptom-based treatments (ACQ) or usual care.2-5

 FeNO values in the intermediate range (25-50 ppb) should be interpreted cautiously and with reference to the clinical context (ie, ICS dose, patient adherence, etc).

 FeNO will not reflect the level of mast cells.
 While mast cells can and do produce IL-13 that can stimulate epithelial cells to transcribe iNOS and produce more NO, other immune mediator cells also function in this capacity.
 Antihistamines will not affect this function of mast cells and thus will not alter NO production.
 Antileukotriene receptor antagonists have not been shown to have definitive effects on exhaled nitric oxide in patients with atopic asthma, though there are some theoretical reasons they might.13